 No matter what you may think of travel guidebooks, and personally, I have a bit of a love-hate relationship with them, there is very little denying that Lonely Planet are market leaders in this realm for good reason.
 Regularly updated, heavily researched and trusted by millions of travellers worldwide, I've dipped into the Lonely Planet's guide to Amsterdam many times over the years and have nearly always found facts, places and experiences I never knew about.

 I strongly recommend getting this city guide for researching your trip, and then perhaps also having this one on hand when you are in Amsterdam as it's a more compact pocket guide, and this is a Lonely Planet guide for Amsterdam with a map.
 But if your travels are going to take you around the country and not just Amsterdam, the Lonely Planet's country guide for the Netherlands would suffice as a good guide for the city too.

 Strictly speaking this is very much fiction, and it's very much for kids too, but I didn't feel right putting it in with the slightly darker stories listed below because this book is such a delight.
-Now available in English (but sadly only from this Dutch online store from what I can see) this is lovely picture book showing what the Jansen family get up to on their visit to Amsterdam.
+Now available in English this is a lovely picture book showing what the Jansen family get up to on their visit to Amsterdam.

 If you're planning on visiting Amsterdam with kids (of any age from 3-10) this book will help to get them excited about just how much they can see and do here.
 And for more suggestions of books and other gifts that are Amsterdam themed that kids will love, check out this list of the best Amsterdam souvenirs.